prabodhw96/12in1C/Statistical-Data-Visualization-Seaborn/README.md

 # Statistical-Data-Visualization-Seaborn
 ## Overview
 This project employs Seaborn, a statistical visualization library, to discover and explore the relationships in the Breast Cancer Wisconsin (Diagnostic) data set.
 XGBoost is employed to classify a tumors as either malignant or benign.
 Recursive feature elimination with cross-validation is used to find the best features and cumulative explained variance of no. of features is checked using PCA.
+The data set can be downloaded from [here](https://data.world/health/breast-cancer-wisconsin).